Principles

-For example, “thou shalt not steal” is not negated simply because a society or a group has not devised empirical tests to provide a rational defense of this command.
-However, rationalists who promote rationalism with religious fervor, often try to discard everything from the inherited culture.
+For example, “thou shalt not steal” is a command, but it is consistent with the more universal economic principle of “protection of private property” that evolved through the cultural experience of almost all civilizations that lasted a long period of time.
+The success of cultures that protect private property vs. those that do not can be compared and the principle derived from observed success.
+However, rationalists often promote rationalism with religious fervor, and try to discard the commands and virtues in the inherited culture.
 The French Revolution is the classic example of attempting to, as Ken Wilber frequently says, “throw the baby out with the bathwater.”
-Human behavior is 95% non-rational, and is formed in stages that include following rules and emulating role models.
-Nevertheless, principles derived reason can place important checks on arbitrary rules and behavior that may appear good in a limited context but not be universally valid.
+Human behavior is largely non-rational, and is formed in stages that include following rules (commands) and mimicking role models (habituating virtues).
+However, principles derived by reason can place important checks on arbitrary rules and behavior that may appear good in a limited context but are not universally valid.

 When I say that the conservative lacks principles, I do not mean to suggest that he lacks moral conviction.
 The typical conservative is indeed usually a man of very strong moral convictions.
 What I mean is that he has no political principles which enable him to work with people whose moral values differ from his own in which both can obey their convictions.
 It is the recognition of such principles that permits the coexistence of different sets of values that makes it possible to build a peaceful society with a minimum of force.